Recycling materials are placed into clear blue plastic bags and are put out every week on your regular collection day.

-- There is no limit to the amount of recyclables you can leave out for collection.
+- There is no limit to the amount of blue bags you can leave out for collection

-- Recyclables are sorted at a materials recovery facility by both machines, and humans.
-Please ensure that all broken glass and sharps are wrapped and placed in your black cart and not placed in your recycling.
+- Ensure that all broken glass and sharps are wrapped and placed in your black cart

 - Keep your blue bag under 25 kg (50 lb)

 - Containers placed in recycling must be rinsed and dried

 - Cardboard must be flattened and each piece must be 2 feet by 3 feet or smaller; cardboard can go inside the bag or be stacked beside or under the rest of your recycling

 - Cardboard that cannot be cut or folded can be brought to a recycling station

 - Mix heavier and lighter materials to prevent light bags from blowing away

 - Crush or squish containers to fit more materials into one bag